 - Would Plan G cover the prescription drugs?
 Only covered expenses under Part A and Part B are covered by Medicare Supplement Plans.
 Prescription drug coverage is often excluded from Original Medicare, and Medicare Plan G doesn’t offer any further protection.
 Part D prescription drug costs cannot be covered by Plan G. The good news is that you can still acquire all of your Medicare coverage in one spot because the majority of companies who sell Plan G also sell Part D insurance.

 - Does Plan G include SilverSneakers?
 In contrast to Medicare Supplement plans, SilverSneakers is frequently included with the Medicare Advantage plans.
 Similar additional advantages, like discounted gym memberships or fitness benefits, are provided by several insurance carriers.
 Examine the brochure for more details.

 Medicare Nationwide’s Top Recommended Plan G Plan Carriers

-Ready to Learn More about Medicare Supplement Plan G Options?
+Ready to Learn More about Medicare Plan G Options?

-Medicare Nationwide has been operating in the individual medical insurance industry since 2012 and is the trusted, go to source among many.
-Friendly Medicare Nationwide agents are standing by to give you a no-hassle quote and answer your questions.
-Our customers rate us Excellent or Great 100% of the time.
+Medicare Nationwide has been operating in the individual medical insurance industry since 2012 and is the trusted go-to source to compare medical supplement policies.
+Friendly Medicare Nationwide agents are standing by to give you a no-hassle quote and answer your questions so that you can plan medical plans the right way.
+Our customers rate us as Excellent or Great 100% of the time.
 We are ready to find the right plan for you to ensure you have the proper coverage when you need it all at the lowest possible cost.